-The philosophy of technology in classical antiquity and the Renaissance, with special reference to Plato, Aristotle and Francis Bacon.
-Representative writings from each period provide the basis for discussion of important trends and issues.
+The philosophy of technology in classical antiquity and the Renaissance, with special reference to Piato, Aristotle and Francis Bacon.
+Representative writings from each period, as well as recent research, provide the basis for tutorial discussions.

 26.2505 Philosophy of Technology (Modern) (Graham Pont)